guyschaos/umundo/docs/BUILDING.md

 <dd>Use ZeroMQ to connect nodes to each other and publishers to subscribers.</dd>

 <dt><b>NET_ZEROMQ_RCV_HWM, NET_ZEROMQ_SND_HWM</b></dt>
 <dd>High water mark for ZeroMQ queues in messages.
-One uMundo message represents multiple ZeroMQ messages, one per meta filed and
+One uMundo message represents multiple ZeroMQ messages, one per meta field and
 	one for the actual data.</dd>

 <dt><b>S11N_PROTOBUF</b></dt>